sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 The Modern Standby user experience is designed to model that of a cellular phone.
 When users finish using their phones, they press the system power button and the cell phone enters sleep mode.
 The phone remains asleep until the user presses the power button again, or a phone call, email, or instant message is received.

 Similarly, when a PC is in Modern Standby, it looks and feels off—the screen is blanked, the system has no visible LED indicators, and there is no acoustic noise.
 However, a PC in Modern Standby remains on and connected to the Internet, just as the cell phone remains connected to the cellular network.
 (The Modern Standby PC uses any available network connection—Wi-Fi, mobile broadband (MBB)/cellular, or wired Ethernet.)
-And the Modern Standby PC, connected or not, also has very long battery life in its off state, just like a cell phone.
+And the Modern Standby PC, connected or not, also has very long battery life in its screen-off state, just like a cell phone.

 Enabling the Modern Standby user experience requires all of the devices and software in the Modern Standby PC to actively and correctly participate in system power management.
 Achieving long standby battery life is primarily a function of allowing all devices, plus the core silicon or System on a Chip (SoC), to enter a very low-power idle state.
 During Modern Standby, the networking subsystem stays connected so that the system can wake and instantly respond to incoming emails or VoIP calls.
 Enabling the real-time nature of Modern Standby is primarily a function of platform devices waking the SoC for the correct events at the correct times.